Industries

 Product Manager

-When a thunderstorm rolls in, knowing when to cease operations and bring workers indoors is vital for keeping people safe.
+Knowing when to cease operations when a thunderstorm rolls in is vital for keeping people safe.
 Lightning can be life-threatening, but assessing the risk is difficult without access to accurate, up-to-the-minute data and alerts for nearby storms.

 In our first post for U.S. National Lightning Safety Awareness Week, we looked at the role of lightning detection in improving awareness and safety.
 In this second post, we’ll explain how automated lightning alerts help organizations implement lightning safety procedures and protocols.